cambridge-cares/TheWorldAvatar/Agents/HistoricalPumpDataInstantiation/README.md

 To change the base IRI for time series, pass in a String in `http://www.example.com/namespace/` format to the `iriPrefix` key.
 Both `http` and `https` is acceptable, but it must end with `/`.

+3. Supplementary Triples - Mandatory

+This is a `boolean` parameter that determines if supplementary triples should be added.
+Please invoke this with the `addTriple` and a `False` value for most cases.
+This is only intended to supplement one specific Excel file, and in that case, parameter should be `True`.

-3. Starting Value Row - Optional
+4. Starting Value Row - Optional

 This is the starting row for values, and should be an integer in String format.
 By default, it is set to 1.
 If you wish to start at other values larger than 1, invoke the parameter with the `startingRow` key.

-4. Column Index for Multiple Time Series - Optional
+5. Column Index for Multiple Time Series - Optional

 This is the column containing the group for multiple time series.
 For eg, if an Excel contains data for "Pump 1" and "Pump 2", each pump should have their own distinct time series.
 Pump 1 and 2 will be indicated in this column.
 See [sample Excel](#1-excel-preprocessing)